benhook1013/FireMUD/README.md

 ### For Developers
 The codebases for individual services will be located in their respective repositories.
 Refer to their READMEs for setup instructions.

----

-## License

-This documentation is shared under the MIT License.
-See the [LICENSE](./LICENSE) file for details.